Course Descriptions

 Electives

 Students select an elective that contributes to their professional and academic goals.
-There several courses in analytics, health advocacy, and public policy offered by the Graduate School of Arts & Sciences and students can also participate in select courses offered by the McCourt School of Public Policy and the Georgetown University Law Center.
+There are several courses in analytics, health advocacy, and public policy offered by the Graduate School of Arts & Sciences and students can also participate in select courses offered by the McCourt School of Public Policy and the Georgetown University Law Center.
 Electives must be approved by the Director.